jeffmcwhirter/rdx/README.md

 The contents are:

-* rdx.properties

-Placeholder file for defining the external RDX db.
-Copy this into your RAMADDA home directory and edit it with your DB info

-* api.xml

-Defines the api endpoints into RdxApiHandler
+* api.xml - Defines the api endpoints into RdxApiHandler

-* RdxApiHandler.java

-This is a singleton class that gets instantiated at runtime.
+* RdxApiHandler.java - This is a singleton class that gets instantiated at runtime.
 Implements the /rdx/status and /rdx/notifications pages.
 Also creates 2 threads  - one for monitoring the external instrument status database.
 One for handling notifications

-* RdxInstrumentTypeHandler.java

-Represents the instruments.
+* RdxInstrumentTypeHandler.java - Represents the instruments.
 Just does the decoration of the datetime values

-* metadata.xml

-Defines the notification metadata
+* metadata.xml - Defines the notification metadata

-* rdx.sql

-Creates the test database table and the notification db
+* rdx.sql - Creates the test database table and the notification db

-* rdxtypes.xml

-Defines the entry types - rdx instrument collection, rdx instrument
+* rdxtypes.xml - Defines the entry types - rdx instrument collection, rdx instrument

-* htdocs/rdx/

-Holds images, documentation page, etc
+* htdocs/rdx/ - Holds images, documentation page, etc

-* instruments.txt

-Holds example instruments for population the test instrument db
+* instruments.txt -  Holds example instruments for population the test instrument db